owozsh/myopia/README.md

 There will be a light theme soon.

-This theme is based on Adwaita, but you don't need it to install this theme ;)

 ## Installation

 To install, copy one of the themes on the 'Themes' folder and paste it on '~/.themes', and select the theme in Gnome Tweaks.